AnkurSheel/StatiqHelpers/README.md

         - Images can be in the same folder as the markdown file or in a yyyy-mm-dd-slug/images folder.
     - Reading Time is generated for the articles.
     - Social share images for facebook and twitter are created.
+    - Related Posts are created based on category, tags and relative date from the post.
 - Index page is taken from Index.cshtml and has access to the list of posts.
 - Blog page is taken from Blog.cshtml and has access to the list of posts.
     - The grouping and ordering of the posts can be configured.